Deferral of NZ ETS reporting obligations for animals–farmer activities

 NZ ETS date deferred for animal farmers

-The Government has deferred the date animal farmers must meet NZ Emissions Trading Scheme (NZ ETS) obligations from 1 January 2024 to 1 January 2026.
-This gives the Government more time to legislate and implement a farm-level split-gas agricultural emissions levy system.
+On 2 October 2023 the Government deferred the date animal farmers must meet New Zealand Emissions Trading Scheme (NZ ETS) reporting obligations, from 1 January 2024 to 1 January 2026.

-The deferral follows Cabinet’s August 2023 decision to progress work to ensure mandatory reporting of agricultural emissions by late 2024 and pricing of them a year later.
+The deferral followed the Government’s August 2023 decision to progress work to ensure mandatory reporting of agricultural emissions by late 2024 and pricing of those emissions one year later.

-The Ministry for the Environment sought feedback on the Government's proposal to defer the date animals–farmers become liable for their emissions under the NZ Emissions Trading Scheme (NZ ETS).
+In 2023 the Ministry for the Environment sought feedback on the Government's proposal to defer the date animal farmers were required to report on and pay for their emissions under the NZ Emissions Trading Scheme (NZ ETS).

 The Government proposed deferring the date by two years, from 1 January 2024 to 1 January 2026.